talal-najam/vib-oman-core/README.md

 ---

 To run this project locally:
-* clone the repoistory on to your computer
+* Clone the repoistory on to your computer
 * Copy the .env.example to create a new .env file as below

 ```bash